zhudaxia001/emnlp-anonymous/README.md

 4. After the RL phase, is there a possibility of performance degradation in certain aspects of the model?
 How can the overall training process be refined to address this issue?

 ## Requirement
-1、We implete it based on [MS-Swift](https://github.com/modelscope/ms-swift)
+1、We implete SFT training based on [MS-Swift](https://github.com/modelscope/ms-swift)

 2、We perform GRPO based on [OpenR1-Multimodal](https://github.com/EvolvingLMMs-Lab/open-r1-multimodal/)